-An SR-22 is a file that reveals legal evidence of monetary duty to the state in which a private lives.
+An SR-22 is a document that reveals legal proof of monetary duty to the state in which a private resides.
 The need for an SR-22 filing from your insurance company originates from a number of situations, amongst them are the following:

 • At-fault mishaps without insurance coverage.

 • A DUI or DWI moving violation.

 A court ordinarily requires that an SR-22 be submitted to guarantee that the individual is covered by the necessary liability insurance coverage.
 The insurance company will consequently alert the court if the insurance coverage lapses or is cancelled.
 The length of time that it is needed to be in force differs according to the sentence of the court.